irispixel/vscode-dartsass/README.md

       If you were using this option earlier - you should delete them manually from .vscode/settings.json and "rewatch" the directories again ( using "DartSass: Watch Directory" menuitem that appears ).

-      The function of persistent sass watchers is still available, so this is a 1-time change for the user as part of migration.
+      The functionality of persistent sass watchers is still available, so this is a 1-time change for the user as part of migration.
 Sorry about the confusion.

    1. `dartsass.debug`: Default: false.
 Best applicable for developers of this extension only.